 Any payments referred to in Conditions 3, 4, 5, 6,17 and 21 which are due and owing have been paid; and

-The Manager has issued the Permit holder with an Authority to Enter and Operate as provided by Condition 9.
+The Manager has approved the plans required to be submitted by Condition 7(b) and has issued the Permit holder with an Authority to Enter and Operate as provided by Condition 9.

-The Manager may require the Permit holder to vary the proposed Annual Work Programme only to ensure the Exploration operations are not inconsistent with the conditions of this Access Arrangement.
+The Manager may require the Permit holder to vary the proposed Annual Work Programme only to ensure the exploration, mining or mining operations are not inconsistent with the conditions of this Access Arrangement.
 Where required by the Manager the Permit holder will amend the proposed Annual Work Programme accordingly.

 The Permit holder will seek an Authority to Enter and Operate from the Manager.
 At the time of seeking an Authority to Enter and Operate, the Permit holder will submit to the Manager: